norakytt/pypsa-earth-bo/README.md

 NB: *any plots in "figures/ are updated when you run the 'plots.ipynb'.*

-To replicate results from scratch instead, follow Sections 6–7.
+To replicate results from scratch instead, follow Section 5.